philipseymourhoffman/CCP/README.md

 Here are the categories you can customize:

-- Target Users: YOU
+- Target Users1: YOU
-- Target Users: FRIEND LIST
+- Target Users2: FRIEND LIST
-- Target Users: BLOCK LIST
+- Target Users3: BLOCK LIST
-- Target Users: MODWATCH
+- Target Users4: MODWATCH

  ## Special thanks to Michael for giving me the motivation to go out of my way to create a blocklist

- # PSH
+ # //PSH